hanhunh89/k8s_install/README.md

 But...
 I got errorr...
 I don't know why.<br>
 But, if you write empty config, containerd read default config.<br>
 So, i just make config file with default config, and change it.<br>
-I don't think it is perfect why, but it works!<br>
+I don't think it is perfect way, but it works!<br>

 And, why i use sandbox_image version 3.9? <br>
 When i use default version, 3.6, i get error in "kubeadm init" <br>